 If someone’s hips have been sitting and moving wrong long enough, they will require a series of steps to recover function and restore health.

 Typically, by releasing the hips or any other restricted joint that is not participating in a way that it was originally designed and programmed, it will help unlock it from its current dysfunction.

 Then new patterns can be retrained and restored followed by some strengthening and stabilization.
 This protocol can be accomplished through a variety of approaches and it is most likely best to encourage a collaborative approach.

-Depending on how long the hips or other related joints and body parts have been doing their own thing, it will require anything from some self care or active care to rehabilitative care with a suitable healthcare provider.
+Depending on how long the hips or other related joints and Healthy Body parts have been doing their own thing, it will require anything from some self care or active care to rehabilitative care with a suitable healthcare provider.